jameskabbes/HackIllinois2025/README.md

 ## John Deere Office Hours

 We have parterned with the [Jackson Innovation Studio][jackson_innovation_studio] on campus to give you access to any tools you might need.
-The studio provides access to 3D printers, multimeters, screwdrivers, tape, and anything else you might need.
+The studio provides access to 3D printers, multimeters, screwdrivers, tape, etc.

 John Deere engineers who work on autonomous systems professionally will be present to mentor participating teams.
 The space will be available to participants at the following times: